heycarsten/ember-fsm/README.md

   events: {
     sleep: {
       // You can define global per-event callbacks.
 These will fire for any
-      // transition in this event.
+      // transition before or after this event.
       before: function() { },
       after: function() { },